 Australian Shepherd

-Brace yourself friends; we’re introducing the vivacious Australian Shepherd!
-Aussies are tough ranch dogs, cowboys at heart, and sheepherders by profession.
+Despite their name, the Australian Shepherd is red-white-and-blue.
+They’re cowboys at heart and sheepherders by profession.
 Take one home, and you’ll be part of their pack and protected as such forever.

 • basic-info